delhoume/trmnl_universal_plugin/README.md

 Instead of static values, parameters can describe mapings into the pollng result json.
 The mapping syntax is defined by JSPath (https://github.com/dfilatov/jspath)

-This mapping allows to select any value from the polling address response json, and a simple javascript function all binds the mapping to values, then assigns thm to any graphcal copmonent.
+This mapping allows to select any value from the polling address response json, and simple javascript functions binds mappings to values, then assigns them to graphical copmonent.

 Given this polling response:
 ```